ManonLef/To-Do-App/resources and notes/notes.md

 - started working on rendering function in view
 - [x] move some functions from controller to model

-- [ ] weirdness: setCurrentProject in controller.
-Upon moving it to model, errors are had.
-Probably because the current project is still empty on first load.
-See if setting it as default in model fixes this

 ## 20230329
 - [x] add function to remove project